 Breathing slower and deeper than usual, in a controlled and focused manner, helps by relaxing your body and mind and reducing tension.
 This type of breathing is what your body does naturally when you are relaxed.
 Choosing to induce it yourself tells your mind that you are relaxed — whenever you decide that you want to be.

-Below are two breathing techniques that can be implemented any time.
+Below are two breathing techniques that can be implemented at any time.
 Ideally, you might integrate them into your daily routine.
 For example, try performing one of the techniques at one of the following times each day:

 Every morning after you wake up, but before you get out of bed